+Initial Here: High School Grade Level Placement:

+- Grade level placement for high school students is based on the year the student starts ninth grade.
+Once

+a student begins ninth grade, they have four school years to complete high school.

+- First year of high school: 9th grade

+- Second year of high school: 10th grade

+- Third year of high school: 11th grade

-High School Grade Level Placement: Initial Here: Grade level placement for high school students is based on the number of credits the student has earned along with the specific courses the student has taken.
-Because of this, DAOF may adjust your student's grade level if the one selected on the application does not meet these requirements.
-Basic guidelines by grade level are as follows: 0-4.5 credits for 9th grade o 5-10.5 credits for 10th grade 11-16.5 credits for 11th grade 17 credits and up for 12th grade.
-Initial Here: Personalized Learning Experience: As part of the school's academic program each student will have a Personalized Learning Experience designed to further customize every child's education by addressing each student's unique strengths, weaknesses, and aptitudes.
-Student's Personalized Learning Experience will be based on assessments and other student specific information.
-Each student's Personalized Learning Experience will be continually monitored and updated by their teacher throughout the school year to ensure student progress.
-Initial Here: Communication: Families are required to maintain courteous, positive, and collaborative communication with the school and teachers on a regular basis.
+- Fourth year of high school: 12th grade.

+Initial Here: Personalized Learning Experience:

+- As part of the school's academic program each student will have a Personalized Learning Experience designed to further customize every child's education by addressing each student's unique strengths, weaknesses, and aptitudes. - Student's Personalized Learning Experience will be based on assessments and other student specific information. - Each student's Personalized Learning Experience will be continually monitored and updated by their teacher throughout the school year to ensure student progress.

+Initial Here: Communication:

+Families are required to maintain courteous, positive, and collaborative communication with the school and teachers on a regular basis.
 School email is our school's internal email system.
 It is important for Learning Coaches, Legal Guardians, and students to check school email daily.

-LCs are expected to provide working email addresses and phone numbers.
-In addition, all communication must be returned by the LC within 48 hours of contact.
-Phone conferences and/or live meetings via Class Connect or Zoom will be initiated by the teacher as needed and all parties will be expected to have access to all curriculum materials and a computer for these conferences.
-Video-based virtual meetings will be required as needed.
-Initial Here:
+- LCs are expected to provide working email addresses and phone numbers.
+In addition, all communication must be returned by the LC within 48 hours of contact. - Phone conferences and/or live meetings via Class Connect or Zoom will be initiated by the teacher as needed and all parties will be expected to have access to all curriculum materials and a computer for these conferences. - Video-based virtual meetings will be required as needed.